thorizer/fleet_bloc_public/README.md

 Returning a realtimeData map every time a state changes with socket.io is not very optimal.
 Without state management?
 I would just do this `realtimeData[asset.id] = asset.realtimeData;`

-**In summary:**
+Could this be a limitation of state.copyWith when used with non-primitive values?

- - Listening to the stream itself is not expensive, changing the state 10 times a second and overwriting the Realtime map object each time is
+**In summary:** Listening to the stream itself is not expensive, changing the state 10 times a second and overwriting the Realtime map object each time is

-**Possible solutions:**
+## Possible solutions:
-- Saving the socket data in a temporary map and then update the state after a while in a batch.
-(Is this possible?)
+- Saving the socket data in a temporary map and then update the state after a while in a batch. doable ?
-- finding a way to update a single asset without recreating the whole map with a spread operator.
-(Is this possible?)
+- finding a way to update a single asset without recreating the whole map with a spread operator. doable ?

-**Could this be a limitation of state.copyWith when used with non-primitive values?**

-Returning realtimeData map every time a state changes with socket.io is not very optimal.
-Without state management?
-I would just do this `realtimeData[asset.id] = asset.realtimeData;`

-**Could this be a limitation of state.copyWith when used with non-primitive values?**

 **Feel free to ask for credentials if you want to test.**

+## Project

 The state in my block looks like the code below, the map contains the asset Id and it's corresponding Realtime data